-10.6.1 - Standby Screen
+10.7 - Standby Screen

-The Standby Screen is shown when the unit is powered up but the knife is not running.
+The Standby Screen is shown when the unit is powered up but the reel is not running.
 This screen shows useful information such as:

 Hour - The total running time of the header.
 This value only increments while the reel is rotating.